Reytuag/transformerXL_PPO_JAX/README.md

 We also tested it on [Craftax](https://github.com/MichaelTMatthews/Craftax/tree/main/craftax), on which it beat the baseline presented in the paper (https://arxiv.org/abs/2402.16801) including PPO-RNN, training with unsupervised environment design and intrinsic motivation.
 Notably we reach the 3rd level (the sewer) and obtain several advanced advancements, which was not achieved by the methods presented in the paper.
 See [Craftax Results](#results-on-craftax) for more informations.

-The training of a 5M transformer on craftax for 1e9 steps takes about 6h30 on a single A100.
+The training of a 5M transformer on craftax for 1e9 steps (with 1024 environments) takes about 6h30 on a single A100.

 ## Installation